 Standard Driver’s License

-The standard driver’s license is what most people in the UAE possess.
-This license typically limits the driver to a certain number of passengers.
+Most people in the UAE have a regular driver’s license.
+This license usually restricts the driver to a number of people.

-• Passenger Limit: Drivers with a standard UAE license are usually limited to carrying a maximum of five passengers, including the driver.
+- Passenger Limit: Drivers with a regular UAE license are normally permitted to carry up to five passengers but not exceeding that number, including the driver.

 Unrestricted Driver’s License

-If you intend to carry more than five passengers in your vehicle, you will need to apply for an unrestricted driver’s license, which comes with additional conditions and fees.
+In case you are planning to carry more than five people in your car, you will need to acquire an unrestricted driver’s license that is associated with new conditions and costs.

-• Passenger Capacity Increase: With this license, drivers are allowed to transport more than five passengers, depending on the vehicle’s seating capacity.
+- Passenger Capacity Increase: Under this license, the drivers can carry more than five passengers, depending on the seating capacity of the vehicle.

 Passenger Safety Regulations in the UAE